When my husband was suffering from toenail fungus, we set out to find a cure. We were particularly interested in natural treatments.

 - Some medicines can cause side effects, especially in people who are suffering from liver diseases.
 Another side effect is that certain medications can cause allergies because of their high toxin content.

-Natural treatment for toenail fungus is a long-term treatment, where awareness in preventing it can minimize its risk to preserve healthy toenails.
+Natural treatment for toenail fungus is a long-term treatment, where awareness of preventing it can minimize its risk to preserve healthy toenails.
 In three months, while your toenails grow, the remedy applied prevents the fungi from growing again, bringing back the healthy nail.

 Avoid Covering Up Toenail Fungus